KristijanArmeni/encoders_report/report.md

 Because the scope of engineering needs in research can vary greatly across disciplines and projects, there is no one-size-fits-all approach in terms of what practices should be adopted and when [@connolly_software_2023].
 Below we briefly outline three ways of moving towards adopting software engineering practices for reproducibility.

-**Starting in research teams and laboratories.** Research groups and laboratories occupy an organizational level which allows swifter implementation of new policies than at the larger organizational levels with typically longer processes (e.g., university departments, schools etc.) and can be tailored to the needs of the group.
+**Starting in research teams and laboratories** Research groups and laboratories occupy an organizational level which allows swifter implementation of new policies than at the larger organizational levels with typically longer processes (e.g., university departments, schools etc.) and can be tailored to the needs of the group.
 Research teams could adopt a policy that encourages reproducible science, for example that research code (and other research artifacts) be reviewed by peers before papers are submitted [e.g., @barba_reproducibility_2012].
 A more comprehensive policy are internal reproducibility audits [@national_academies_of_sciences_engineering_and_medicine_reproducibility_2019], where research artifacts are validated independently by a peer within the team prior to publication.
 Regardless of the comprehensiveness level, collaborative code review should be viewed as an opportunity for knowledge exchange (coding strategies, new tools, etc.) among team members and strengthening the engineering expertise of the team as opposed to solely an error finding process [@vable_code_2021].

-**Towards integrated research objects and executable science.** To bring reproducible computational research to the fore, the research community should move beyond regarding research code and data as accompanying outputs to static reports.
+**Towards integrated research objects and executable science** To bring reproducible computational research to the fore, the research community should move beyond regarding research code and data as accompanying outputs to static reports.
 Instead, reports, code, data and other artifacts should be embedded as integrated research objects [@dupre_beyond_2022] and considered an equally important and credit-worthy output.
 All components in integrated research objects would undergo peer review process, which would provide the ability to reproduce key analyses and figures with minimal efforts increasing the confidence in the reliability of the results.
-An exciting avenue to realize this vision are executable research documents [e.g., @claerbout_electronic_1992] that combine text, data, code and visualization.
+An exciting avenue to realize this vision are executable research documents that combine text, data, code and visualization.
-Recently, authoring executable computational reports became more accessible through dedicated technical authoring and publishing frameworks such as Quarto[^quarto] and MyST Markdown[^mystmd].
+Although the idea has a venerable history [e.g., @claerbout_electronic_1992], authoring executable computational reports became more accessible recently through dedicated technical authoring and publishing frameworks such as Quarto[^quarto] and MyST Markdown that we adopted in current work.
 While numerous challenges remain, for example how to archive nested computational objects and the costs of computing infrastructure [@dupre_beyond_2022], the field of computational neuroscience and neuroimaging offers promising initiatives such as the Neurolibre[^neurolibre] preprint server integrating data, code, and runtime environment [@karakuzu_neurolibre_2022].

 [^quarto]: https://quarto.org/
 [^neurolibre]: https://neurolibre.org/

-**Professionalization of research software engineering in science.** Given the central role of programming and computational techniques in science today, research software engineering should be considered as a professional discipline with its own set of standards, curricula, recognition, and scholarly communities.
+**Professionalization of research software engineering in science** Given the central role of programming and computational techniques in science today, research software engineering should be considered as a professional discipline with its own set of standards, curricula, recognition, and scholarly communities.
 Currently, code development in research does not yet enjoy equal professional standards and support as other scholarly activities and outputs, for example, teaching, scientific writing and citation practices [see @gewaltig_current_2014; @richard_mcelreath_science_2020].
-Professionalization is a slowly unfolding, incremental generational process requiring change at multiple levels, such as development training opportunities [@barba_path_2024], the possibility of a career path and professional communities [@brett_research_2017; @us_research_software_engineer_association_research_2023], and incentives structures [@nosek_strategy_2019; @barba_path_2024], among others.
+Professionalization is a slowly unfolding, incremental generational process requiring change at multiple levels, such as development training opportunities [@barba_path_2024], the possibility of a career path and professional communities [@brett_research_2017; @us_research_software_engineer_association_research_2023], and incentive structures [@nosek_strategy_2019; @barba_path_2024], among others.
-As a starting point, team leads should encourage interested researchers to engage with professional communities, such as the US Research Software Engineers association[^usrse] in the United States [@us_research_software_engineer_association_research_2023] and open source program offices (OSPOs), if one exists, at their institutions.
+As a starting point, team leads should encourage interested researchers to engage with professional communities, such as the US Research Software Engineers association in the United States [@us_research_software_engineer_association_research_2023], and open source program offices (OSPOs), if one exists, at their institutions.

 [^usrse]: https://us-rse.org/

 # Conclusion

 Trustworthy, reliable, and effective scientific progress requires science to be reproducible.
-However, based on our effort to reproduce and replicate models of brain activity in a published fMRI dataset of story listening, we found that reproducible code was not necessarily easily reusable.
+Here we reported on our effort to reproduce and replicate models of brain activity in a published fMRI story listening dataset.
+Despite the results being reproducible with original code, independent replication on the basis of report alone proved challenging and required substantial effort.
-We argue that to deliver on the promises of open and reproducible science, software engineering practices are essential in mitigating barriers to computational reproducibility that remain even if data and code are openly shared.
+We argue that to deliver on the promises of open and reproducible science, software engineering practices are essential in mitigating barriers to computational reproducibility and replicability that remain even if data and code are openly shared.